 How do you prevent burns from laser cutting?
 Laser cutter burn marks are a result of soot, fumes, and debris from the machine.
-You can prevent the burns by using paper transfer tape, coating, and polish, using air assist, adjusting the power settings, or by immersing the wood in water.
+You can prevent burns by using transfer tape, coating, and polish, using air assist, adjusting the power settings, using a honeycomb table, adjusting the power settings, or immersing the wood in water.

 There are several easy and effective ways of preventing the burn marks from laser engraving while using the proper tools and guidelines.
 They include: